What is calcium?

 - It is used as a scavenger in the steel industry to remove oxygen, sulfur, and phosphorus.

-- Calcium is used in aluminum alloying to improve the strength of metal, to remove the nitrogen from argon, to manufacture hydrolith (CaH2).
+- Calcium is used in aluminum alloying to improve the strength of the metal.